hungsu/hung.su/readme.md

 * All prototyping/sketched assets will be saved here as part of documentation
 * All graphic source files (Icons, photos) will be saved here

+## Hosting
+The project will be hosted on a private VPS running NGINX.
+It has a [verified SSL Certificate]((https://www.ssllabs.com/ssltest/analyze.html?d=hung.su)) from Lets Encrypt, obtained using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx)

-## Deployment and hosting
+## Deployment
 This project will use Continuous Delivery.
-That is, any commits will automatically be deployed to [hung.su](http://hung.su) using [Codeship](https://app.codeship.com/hungsu).
-The project will be hosted on a private VPS running NGINX so that we have HTTPS, HTTP2
+That is, any commits will automatically be deployed to [hung.su](https://hung.su) using [Codeship](https://app.codeship.com/hungsu).

 ## Goals and metrics
 In approximate order of importance